sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ```
 #### Step-4-Add Publish task
-This will build the specified CSPROJ and produce the binaries in the specified output folder
+This will build the specified CSPROJ and produce the binaries in the specified output folder.

 ```yml
 - task: DotNetCoreCLI@2